 The Stacks

-KCCI’s 2026 Community Catalyst team is leading a bold placemaking initiative to add more creativity into the community.
-They are re-imagining public spaces and developing a plan that brings art, connection, and vibrancy into neighborhoods.
-One of the main aspects of this scope is the Southside Public Arts Initiative, which is complimented by the local school artistic projects.
+KCCI’s 2026 Community Catalyst team led a bold placemaking initiative to add more creativity into the community.
+They re-imagined public spaces and developed and implemented a plan that brought art, connection, and vibrancy into neighborhoods.
+The main aspect of this scope is THE STACKS, which is complimented by the local school artistic projects.

-Creating a landmark public art destination takes more than paint and walls—it takes people and strategic planning.
-From students and neighbors to local artists and community partners, the Southside Public Arts Initiative is shaped by hundreds of voices and creative hands.
-Following is a look at how this project is coming to life.
+Creating a landmark public art destination takes more than paint and walls—it takes people with a vision, a plan, and strategic planning.
+From students and neighbors to local artists and community partners, The Stacks mural destination was shaped by hundreds of voices and creative hands.
+Following is a look at how this project came to life.

 Inspiring the Next Generation

-To ensure the murals reflect the spirit of the community, KCCI began where creativity and talent flows most freely: in our local schools.
+To ensure the murals at The Stacks reflect the community spirit, KCCI began where creativity and talent flows most freely: in local schools.
 Through hands‑on presentations, students learned about the power of public art, the careers behind public art and murals, and how murals help shape a sense of place and placemaking.

 What they imagined was joyful, bold, and deeply human: